BHouwens/Bloodborne_Chalice_Guide/README.md

 ## Using It

-The guide requires Python and Pip to be installed.
+The guide requires Python and Pip to be installed and runs on the Flask micro-framework.
+It's very much still under development.

-If you really want to try it out, you can proceed with the following after cloning:

-    source venv/bin/activate
-    cd Bloodborne_Chalice_Guide
-    pip install -r requirements.txt

-That should get you up and running.
-You can then start the server up with:

-    pserve development.ini

 ## Data